jjp6315/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
+* add color to interface
+* implement a authentication button when removing an item to prevent accidental deletion

 ## Video Walkthrough